exponea/exponea-android-sdk/Documentation/tracking.md

 Additionally, you can track any custom event relevant to your business.

+> 📘
+>
+> Also see [Mobile SDK tracking FAQ](https://support.bloomreach.com/hc/en-us/articles/18153058904733-Mobile-SDK-tracking-FAQ) at Bloomreach Support Help Center.

 ## Events

-### Track Event
+### Track event

 Use the `trackEvent()` method to track any custom event type relevant to your business.

 You can use any name for a custom event type.
 We recommended using a descriptive and human-readable name.

-Refer to the [Custom Events](https://documentation.bloomreach.com/engagement/docs/custom-events) documentation for an overview of commonly used custom events.
+Refer to the [Custom events](https://documentation.bloomreach.com/engagement/docs/custom-events) documentation for an overview of commonly used custom events.

 #### Arguments